stujones11/minetest-npcf/npcf/README.md

 Shows a formspec, similar to minetest.show_formspec() but with the npc_name included.
 Submitted data can then be captured in the NPC's own 'on_receive_fields' callback.

-Note that Form text fields, dropdown, list and checkbox selections are automatically stored in the NPC's metadata table.
+Note that form text fields, dropdown, list and checkbox selections are automatically stored in the NPC's metadata table.
 Image/Button clicks, however, are not.